Savings questions answered

 When interest rates change, and the change is a reduction, you'll be given at least 14 days’ notice of any interest rate changes on your account before they become effective.

-We will also provide a summary of rate changes throughout the year within our Annual General Meeting communication sent to Society members each January.
+We'll also provide a summary of rate changes throughout the year within our Annual General Meeting communication sent to Society members each January.

 Our current savings rates are available here.

-If I pay in to my account when will I start to earn interest?
+If I pay into my account when will I start to earn interest?

 When you pay money into your account by cheque, interest is payable from the next working day and cash payments earn interest from the day of receipt.
 The total balance of your account will continue to earn interest up to and including the day before any funds are withdrawn.